 Resources that can be distributed throughout the activity are, for example, tutorial groups, topics for papers or theses, or time slots.

-- Switch the course page into edit mode by clicking the button "Turn editing on" in the upper right corner.
+- Switch the course room into edit mode by using the "Edit mode" slider next to your name in the upper right corner.

 - Click on the link " Add an activity or resource" in the appropriate course section.